MatSciEdu/DSM-CORE/README.md

 3. Everything should link out to where it is being maintained elsewhere with a permanent link.
 Periodically, resource maintainers will check for stale links and reach out for an update.

 # Contribute by creating a new resource ".md" file from the template
 These instructions assume you are purely interacting through the github website interface and don't require installing git or working with any seperate tools.
+If you are familiar with the git workflow the TLDR is you will fork the repository, commit your own .md file to your forked repository in the _resources directory, then submit a pull request to merge back into the main branch that is rendered on the website.

-1. Download the [Template](https://github.com/MatSciEdu/DSM-CORE/blob/main/template-resource.md) which is a markdown file that get's processed into the resource webpage.
+1. Download the [Template](https://github.com/MatSciEdu/DSM-CORE/blob/main/template-resource.md) which is a markdown file that gets processed into the resource webpage.
 It is a text file and can be edited with any text editor of your choice.
-3. Fill in the main sections (everything with the UPDATE tag) of the template with links to and a brief description of the materials being shared.
-Note that this is ideally a persistant link that will automatically include any future updates to materials.
+2. consider opening and following along with an [existing resource](https://matsciedu.github.io/DSM-CORE/resource-collection) to get a sense of what might be useful to include.
+3. Fill in the main sections by replacing every UPDATE tag with your information.
+Keep any surrounding formatting such as square brackets, commas, astrisks, etc. as they help create a consistent style.
+Note that any links should ideally be to locations where you aim to maintain the materials and users might automatically see updates.
-Here are a few resources that might be usefulf for editing in markdown:
+Here are a few resources that might be useful for formatting in markdown:
 [basic markdown syntax](https://markdownguide.offshoot.io/basic-syntax/)
 [And more complex syntax](https://www.markdownguide.org/extended-syntax/)
 [And the Specific Style layout that is used](https://pages-themes.github.io/leap-day/)